Rise and shine!

 Contact 021 023 3642, info@nonamehg.com

-Where to find it 90 Regent Rd, Sea Point, Cape Town
+Where to find it 90 Regent Road, Sea Point, Cape Town

 Jason Bakery

-Aromas of freshly baked pâtisserie emanate from this Victorian-era house on Green Point’s main drag, where “Captain Bread” (aka Jason Lilley) prepares the best almond croissants in town, and his famous doughssants – only available on the last Saturday of every month (pre-ordering advised).
-Come for that perfectly simple combo of a cup of freshly brewed coffee and heavenly pastry (blueberry Danish, milk tart brioche doughnuts, pasteis de nata etc).
-You won’t be disappointed.
-Or tuck into heartier options that might include mushroom ragout on toast, a flapjack stack, toasties, bagels, burgers, and more.
+Aromas of freshly baked pâtisserie emanate from this Victorian-era house on Green Point’s main drag, where “Captain Bread” (aka Jason Lilley) prepares the best almond croissants in town, and gets creative with other forms of pastry (it used to be his legendary doughssants, now it might be a one-day-only cookie/brownie love child, or a luscious double-baked filled croissant… check insta for what’s baking).
+Come for that perfectly simple combo of a cup of freshly brewed coffee and heavenly pastry (blueberry Danish, milk tart brioche doughnuts, pasteis de nata, canelés, etc).
+Or tuck into heartier options that might include mushroom ragout on toast, a flapjack stack, toasties, imaginative Benedict combos, burgers and more.

 Sunday, 8am – 2pm